- The Fiscal

 - What You

-In June, the federal government spent $10.6 billion on SNAP — a 102 percent increase from the amount spent just three months before.
-Federal spending on the program grew at an average of 26 percent per month since April — nearly double the largest monthly growth seen during the Great Recession.
-Such a large increase in spending is unprecedented; the only times where spending on the program has grown nearly as fast were around February 2019, when benefits for that month were advanced to prepare for a government shutdown.
+In July, the federal government spent $10.2 billion on SNAP — a 94 percent increase from the amount spent in March.
+Federal spending on the program has grown at an average of 19 percent per month since April.
+Such a large increase in spending is unprecedented.
+The only times where spending on the program has grown nearly as fast were around February 2019, when benefits for that month were advanced to prepare for a government shutdown; in October 2017, when disaster victims received benefits following Hurricanes Harvey and Irma; and during the Great Recession, which left millions of people unemployed.

 By design, spending on SNAP (sometimes referred to as Food Stamps) automatically rises to cover a greater number of people during economic downturns.
-Furthermore, the federal government recently expanded SNAP to provide additional financial support to those affected by the pandemic.
+In addition, the federal government recently expanded SNAP to provide supplementary financial support to those affected by the pandemic.
 Both the countercyclical structure of SNAP and recent legislation have contributed to the dramatic increase in spending on the program.

 SNAP is an automatic stabilizer — participation in the program naturally increases when the economy slows.
 Such was the case during the Great Recession, when participation grew about 20 percent, reflecting large numbers of Americans without adequate access to food.1 Today, a similar situation exists because of the COVID-19 pandemic, as significant income loss has made more people eligible for benefits.
-While the latest federal data on SNAP participation has not yet been released, data published by a handful of states have shown a notable increase in participation — some as large as 20 percent between February and April.
+Between March and April, the latest months for which data are available, participation grew nearly 16 percent.

 As noted above, in addition to the countercyclical nature of SNAP, the growth in spending also results from legislative changes to the program.
 The Families First Coronavirus Response Act (FFCRA), which was signed into law on March 18, included provisions that expanded SNAP benefits for new and existing recipients during the ongoing public health emergency.
 In particular, the FFCRA: